-First, you should try to follow a healthy and consistent eating pattern throughout your entire lifespan.
+First, you should follow a healthy and consistent eating pattern throughout your lifespan.
 All of your choices in food and beverages will make a difference.
-When you choose and eating pattern that is healthy and at the right caloric level, it will help you to achieve a healthy weight, support nutrient needs, and reduce the risks that exist for chronic disease.
+When you choose an eating pattern that is healthy and at the right caloric level, it will help you achieve a healthy weight, support nutrient needs, and reduce the risks of chronic disease.

-Second, focus on your variety of foods, the nutrient density of those foods, and the amount that you take in. this is important for meeting your needs in regard to calories, choosing a variety of the nutrient dense foods throughout the food groups in the recommended amounts.
+Second, focus on your variety of foods, the nutrient density of those foods, and the amount that you take in. this is important for meeting your needs regarding calories, choosing a variety of nutrient dense foods throughout the food groups in the recommended amounts.

-Third, there should be a limit put on the number of calories you get from sugars that are added in processing and the saturated fats and the levels of sodium.
-Eating patterns that are low in these three things are going to be a lot heathier for you.
-You should cut back on the foods and beverage that have these in their makeup.
-Sports nutrition programs might benefit from these in the form of our sports drinks we take in. this is extremely true for sodium, due to the losses incurred during sweating and working out.
+Third, there should be a limit on the number of calories you get from sugars that are added in processing and the saturated fats and sodium levels.
+Eating patterns that are low in these three things will be much healthier for you.
+You should reduce the foods and beverages with these in their makeup.
+Sports nutrition programs might benefit from these in the form of the sports drinks we take in. this is extremely true for sodium due to the losses incurred during sweating and working out.

 Fourth, we should shift to choices in healthier foods and beverages as we progress through changing our lifestyles.
-The foods we choose should ideally be very nutrient dense and the beverages should also.
-Cultural and personal preference will play a role here, but it is not too challenging to make compromises and search for things that fit your reference and your goals.
+The foods we choose should ideally be very nutrient dense, and the beverages should also be.
+Cultural and personal preference will play a role here, but it is not too challenging to compromise and search for things that fit your preference and goals.

 Fifth, we should support a healthy eating pattern for all.
-Everyone has a role in helping to create and also support a pattern of healthy eating in multiple settings nationwide, from the homes and to the schools and work and the communities.
+Everyone has a role in helping create and support a healthy eating pattern in multiple settings nationwide, from homes to schools, work, and communities.